PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 ## Explanation of supply shock with regard to cryptocurrency

+Supply shocks can happen suddenly and are unexpected.
+It dramatically changes the effects of supply which leads to an unexpected change in the price.
+These events can be positive or negative which lead to an increase or drop in the supply.
+For example, the price of a cryptocurrency could shoot up when there is little supply or could shoot down when there is an oversupply, this is all when the demand remains constant.

 ## Importance of supply dynamics in cryptocurrency markets

 ## Overview of how these events can affect cryptocurrency prices